brenndafarinha/frontend-challenge/README.md

 ## Frontend-challenge

-I made a simple server to wrap a rest api with GraphQL to make the client consume more easy and all the logic of filters e search too.
+The goal was to list customers by their location with the given coordinates, and provide filters e an input to search a specific customer.

 ### Used libraries: